Moon lights up Gemini December 2 and 3

-These next few nights – December 2 and 3 – the bright waning gibbous moon shines in front of the constellation Gemini the Twins.
-But the moon and Gemini won’t be up yet first thing at nightfall.
-But they’ll climb over your eastern horizon at early evening, and once moon and Gemini are up, they’ll be out for rest of the night.
+On December 2 and 3, 2020, the bright waning gibbous moon shines in front of the constellation Gemini the Twins.
+Watch for them not at nightfall, but shortly afterwards, when the sky has gotten good and dark.
+They’ll climb over your eastern horizon in early evening, and, once the moon and Gemini are up, they’ll be out for rest of the night.

-The lunar glare will probably wash out the stick figure of the Gemini Twins, but the bright stars Castor and Pollux may be able to withstand the moon-drenched skies.
-If you can’t see these stars otherwise, try placing a finger over the moon and take another look.
+The lunar glare will probably wash out the stick figure of the Gemini Twins, but the constellation’s bright stars, Castor and Pollux, should be able to withstand the moon-drenched skies.
+If you can’t see these stars otherwise, place a finger over the moon and take another look.

 If you can’t stay up late on December 13-14 (Sunday-Monday), try the weekend nights instead: December 11-12, and December 12-13.
-You still may see a good spattering of meteors.
+You might still see a good spattering of meteors.

-Although you don’t need to find the radiant to enjoy the Geminid meteor shower, you can still find this constellation when the moon has moved out of this part of the sky.
-If you live at northerly latitudes, and are familiar with the Big Dipper asterism, try star-hopping to Gemini, as we show below.
+How can you find Gemini when the moon has moved away?
+Maybe you know you don’t need to find a meteor shower’s radiant point to enjoy meteors.
+But maybe you’ll want to find Gemini, anyway, when the moon has moved on.
+There are several ways to do this.
+If you live at a northerly latitude, and are familiar with the famous Big Dipper asterism, try star-hopping to Gemini, as we show below.

-We can use the moon to find the Gemini stars, Castor and Pollux on December 2 and 3, 2020.
-Then, when the moon is long gone some week and one-half from now, we can rely on the Big Dipper or Orion to escort us to Castor and Pollux when the Geminid meteor shower is in full swing.
+Bottom line: We can use the moon to find the Gemini stars Castor and Pollux on December 2 and 3, 2020.
+Then, when the moon is long gone – some week and a half from now – we can rely on the Big Dipper or Orion to escort us to Castor and Pollux when the Geminid meteor shower is in full swing.